CHAPTER THREE

 Holding up his hand before she could speak, he said, “Don’t worry, Dr. Amundsen and I have spoken.
 I know Dr. Bartholomew will be taking over my position as your family’s physician.”

-Lois shook her head slowly and gracious insinuated herself into the chair across from him without the slightest hint of arthritic pain.
+Lois shook her head slowly and graciously insinuated herself into the chair across from him without the slightest hint of arthritic pain.
 It was gratifying to see this beautiful woman moving with the grace and allure which only comes with maturity.
 Slowly, she folded her beautiful hands into her lap, fixed coolly appraising dark eyes upon him and spoke with words filled with compassion.

 “I’m not here to argue or shout Iggy.
 Do you have a few minutes?”